• 289-GET-ZOLD (289-438-9653)

 Bayview Wellington is the family starter neighbourhood of Aurora.
 It sits east of downtown, separated from Aurora Village by Industrial Parkway and the East Branch of the Holland River.
 Commercial along Industrial Parkway and Bayview Ave, residential streets in the middle.
 The architecture is consistent throughout: brick exteriors, attached garages, decorative roof gables, and front porches.
 Many of these homes have a heritage-inspired feel, even though most are newer builds.
 There's a fairly even mix of detached, townhouses, and low-rise condo apartments, which is exactly what most family buyers are looking for.

 So what does that all mean?
 Bayview Wellington is where first-time and starter buyers go when they want an Aurora address but can't quite stretch to the $1.4 million average in Aurora Highlands.
 The detached entry point here is one of the more accessible in town.
-And the townhouse market is moving at a clip that tells you this is a real, active sub-market, not a place where homes sit for months.
+And the townhouse market keeps producing steady sales quarter after quarter — a real, active sub-market, not a place where homes sit for months.

 Sale-to-List 96%